wcnfirth/Completed-Projects/C_Server/README.md

-## HOW TO RUN
-1. Edit ./conf/httpd.conf to contain correct configuration data
-2. Run "make" (Makefile may need to be edited based on user OS)
-3. Run ./server
-4. Navigate to the URI localhost:[port] from a web browser

 ### HANDLING CLIENT REQUESTS AND SENDING HTTP RESPONSES
 This server is able to successfully accept and handle the requests of multiple clients simultaneously.
 It is able to do this by creating a new pthread each time a client